zumasys/docs/site/jbase/jql/jql-keyword-cross-reference/as/README.md

 <PageHeader />

-Used as a field qulaifier to define a synonym for the field or an EVAL expression it follows.
+Used as a field qualifier to define a synonym for the field or an EVAL expression it follows.

 ## Syntax